bfhccd/ucrouton/README.md

 # ucrouton
-A Crouton Linux update script
+A Crouton Linux chroot update script

 ## How to run this script
 To update your chroot, first download the most recent [crouton file](https://goo.gl/fd3zc "crouton file") to your Chrome OS Downloads directory.
 Then open the [Chrome OS Shell](https://software.intel.com/en-us/blogs/2014/08/18/two-simple-ways-to-get-to-the-chrome-os-shell) and from your Downloads directory, run the command ``` sh ucrouton chrootname ```,